gramaziokohler/coding_architecture_hs23/examples/week-04/README.md

 # Coding Architecture I: Week 04

-The goal of this week is to .
+The goal of this week is to understand the basic principles of object-oriented programming and apply them to the filtered 3D grid.

 The following files are useful to follow the lecture content: